LoganTann/vocaloidWinterGame/README.md

 ### PC / MAC:

-1. Download the love2D Binary (Zipped version or AppImage for Linux) at https://love2d.org/
+1. Download the love2D Binary (Zipped version or AppImage for Linux) at [love2d.org](https://love2d.org/)
-2. Download the gameFile, then drag and drop it to the love binary
+2. [Download the gameFile](https://logantann.github.io/vocaloidWinterGame/dist/vocaloidWinterGame.love), then drag and drop it to the love binary
 	Or using the console :
 	```
 	love [arg]